by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Legal Defense Fees

 In the U.S., a company has a 10% chance of having an employee lawsuit brought against it.
 According to The Hiscox Guide to Employee Lawsuits, retaliation is the most common charge employees make in lawsuits against small-to-midsize employers.
-The average defense and settlement costs for such employee lawsuits is a whopping $160,000.
+The average defense and settlement costs for such employee lawsuits are $160,000.

 Bad Press for Employers

-Besides the direct costs, noncompliance can leave you vulnerable to more subtle forms of financial depletion.
-Unfavorable press can make talent scouting a challenge, as more and more candidates research employers on the internet before beginning the interview process or prior to accepting a position.
+Besides the direct costs, noncompliance can leave employers vulnerable to more subtle forms of financial depletion.
+The unfavorable press can make talent scouting a challenge, as more and more candidates research employers on the internet before beginning the interview process or prior to accepting a position.

 Staff morale may also dip once word gets out that labor laws aren't being adhered to.
 A 2017 study by International Business Research found that low morale is significantly tied to low employee motivation and productivity levels, which can negatively impact a company's bottom line.